Sign Up For Special Offers & Exclusive Content

 When To STOP Training

-If you experience any of the following symptoms during training, you should STOP immediately and seek medical advice:
+If you experience any of the following symptoms during exercise whilst sick, you stop immediately and seek medical advice:

 ✗ Coughing or wheezing;